Go Forth…

 Sunday Readings from a Missionary Perspective

-Authentic and Humble Prayer – Missionary Commentary for Sunday, October 26
+Desert Winds – Missionary Commentary for Sunday, May 17

-God is Present – Missionary Commentary for Sunday, October 19
+All We Need is Love – Missionary Commentary for Sunday, May 3

-Compassion: The Heart of Mission – Missionary Commentary for Sunday, September 28
+Vocation of Shepherding – Missionary Commentary for Sunday, April 26

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.